The best free media player

 Throw in a pile of extras including internet stream capture, audio conversion and a scheduler that enables you to use the program as an alarm clock, and you've got a truly remarkable player.
 All this functionality might seem intimidating, but spend an hour exploring and you'll begin to feel at home.

-An intuitive audio player with plug-in support for extra features
+An intuitive free audio player with plug-in support for extra features

-Free and feature-packed, foobar2000 is a likeable audio player - simpler and more straightforward than AIMP, but still with plenty of music-playing power.
+Free and feature-packed, foobar2000 is a likeable free media player designed specifically for audio.
+It's simpler and more straightforward than AIMP, but still with plenty of music-playing power.

 The configurable interface is a major plus.
 Launch the program and it presents you with a range of layouts, colors and playlist formats.
 Click an option and the interface updates immediately to show you the results.